jpmor/site/sitewiki/quotes.md

 `- Drew Pearson`

+> A feature isn't real until it's been exploited.

+`- Joe Uhl`

 > Software often grows to use the hardware you give it.

 `- Drew Devault`

-> A feature isn't real until it's been exploited.

-`- Joe Uhl`

-> What the smartest people do on the weekend is what everyone else will
-> do during the week in ten years.
+> Flight is but a temporary escape from the eternal custody of the Earth.

-`- Chris Dixon`
+`- Beryl Markham`

 ## design